madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 Holmes and Smart[^f7] examine this perspective and they find three key areas that define the success of a cooperation:

-* associations between previous experience of corporate–NPO engagements, the ﬁrm’s stakeholder focus and the resulting innovation
+* associations between previous experience of corporate–NPO engagements, the ﬁrm’s stakeholder focus and the resulting innovation.

-* the function of engagement scope and scope development in shaping innovation outcomes
+* the function of engagement scope and scope development in shaping innovation outcomes.

-* the role of the main corporate boundary spanner
+* the role of the main corporate boundary spanner.

 ## Implications